or-fusion/OptimizationModelComparisons/JuMPSupplement/README.md

+*NOTE: The is the README.md from the original JuMPSupplement code base*

 # JuMPSupplement
 Repository containing supplementary materials and code for "JuMP: A Modeling Language for Mathematical Optimization" by I. Dunning, J. Huchette, and M. Lubin.